amlcoftherockies/amlc-handbook/Foundation/mission-values.md

 ***In machine learning and life: collective communication scales.***

 ## Mission Statement
-Our community is dedicated to building a hands-on, inclusive space for AI and ML practitioners to explore, discuss, and shape the future of artificial intelligence.
-We focus on curated discussions and collaborative problem-solving around the challenges and opportunities facing like-minded individuals in the evolving AI/ML landscape.
+Our community is a hands-on, inclusive space where AI and ML practitioners come together to explore, discuss, and shape the future of artificial intelligence.
+We foster curated discussions and collaborative problem-solving around real-world challenges and opportunities.
+As a volunteer-driven, community-led initiative, we’re committed to empowering members through shared learning, open dialogue, and diverse perspectives, while opening doors to career, educational, and social opportunities that showcase their AI/ML talents.
-We are a community-led, volunteer-driven initiative committed to empowering others through shared learning, open dialogue, and diverse perspectives.
-If you’re interested in contributing your time, expertise, or resources to support our mission, you are welcome to join us.

 ## Why Community?